1 dead, 2 juveniles injured in west side shooting

 INDIANAPOLIS (WISH) — The Indianapolis Metropolitan Police Department says one person is dead and two juveniles are injured after a shooting on Wednesday night.

-Officers say they were called to the Mariwood Homes on Mariway Road at around 11:30 p.m. on Wednesday night.
-The scene is off of N. Raceway Road near U.S. 36 on the west side.
+Officers say they were called to the Mariwood Mobile Home Community on Mariway Road at around 11:20 p.m. on Wednesday night.
+The scene is off N. Raceway Road near U.S. 36 on the west side.

 Police say a male was found dead in a vehicle, officers think he is an adult however his age is unknown.
 Officers say they found two boys with gunshot wounds in a mobile home nearby.
 Both of the juveniles were taken to Eskenazi Hospital and are stable, however their ages are unknown.